BSD-Yassin/BeCode_logger/README.md

 ## How

 This project revolves mostly around Selenium, the whole idea is to make it undetectable and people have already did so (eg: Undetected_browser module ), I needed to make the closest human-like logger.
 *Note* : This project is actually very messy and amateurish, I solve a lot of issues with small fixes that aren't that secure.
 I'm improving on it whenever I understand better ways to do it.
 I invite you to fork, ask me or suggest any other method.
-You can even practice by adding a linkedin option.
+You can even practice by adding a linkedin option or try adding another browser.

 ### Prefs